 Combustion air and vent pipe, fittings, primers, and solvents must conform to American National Standards Institute (ANSI) standards and American Society for Testing and Materials (ASTM) standards.
-See Table 11 for approved materials for use in the U.S.A.
-This furnace is also CSA approved for venting with M&G DuraVent®PolyPro® or Centrotherm Innoflue® polypropylene venting systems - straight pipe and fittings (elbows, reducers, increasers, connectors, adapters) only.
+See Table 12 for approved materials for use in the U.S.A.
+This furnace is also CSA approved for venting with M&G DuraVent PolyPro or Centrotherm Innoflue polypropylene venting systems using single wall straight and flex, and required fittings (elbows, reducers, increasers, connectors, adapters) only.